 About

 I also write about politics (mainly elections) in Minneapolis and Saint Paul.
 The main thing I do is to write an election guide with an in-depth guide to the candidates in local races, especially races that tend to not get a lot of coverage.
-I have been doing this since 2007 or 2008 — I started out just typing up my ballot research into my LiveJournal so that my local friends could benefit from my Googling, and they passed along the link to friends and neighbors, and now thousands of people check out one or more of my posts each year.
+I have been doing this since 2006 — I started out just typing up my ballot research into my LiveJournal so that my local friends could benefit from my Googling, and they passed along the link to friends and neighbors, and now thousands of people check out one or more of my posts each year.
 I write this guide as a hobby and as a form of public service.
+I don’t have a Patreon (at least, not at the moment) but I usually run a fundraiser each year.

 8 thoughts on “About